ni/measurement-plugin-integration-example-python/README.md

 ni-measurement-plugin-sequencer /path/to/sequence/directory
 ```

-- **/path/to/sequence/directory**: Specify the path to the directory where the generated clients and sequence files will be stored.
-Ensure that the directory exists and has write permissions.
+- **/path/to/sequence/directory**: Specify the directory path where the generated clients and sequence files will be stored.
+Confirm that the directory exists and has the necessary write permissions.

 ### Step 3: Create the client